-Your local County Extension Office can provide you with this information.
-The following are examples of varieties that can be grown in zones 3-8, which covers most of the continental U.S., except for the Southernmost states (apples are plants of the North by nature, since they have chilling requirements):
+Beyond the consideration of dwarf vs. standard varieties, the first thing you should do to decide on the varieties of apple trees you’ll be growing is to ensure that you select the varieties that grow best in your region.
+Your local county extension office can provide you with this information.
+The following are examples of varieties that can be grown in zones 3 to 8, which covers most of the continental U.S., except for the southernmost states (apples are plants of the North by nature since they have chilling requirements):

-- For a sweet fruit: "Honeycrisp"
+- For a sweet fruit, grow Honeycrisp.

-- For a tart fruit: "Granny Smith"
+- For a tart fruit, grow Granny Smith.

-- For a crisp fruit: "Macoun"
+- For a crisp fruit, grow Macoun.

-Selecting Apple Trees – Varieties Resistant to Disease
+Varieties Resistant to Disease

-By "staggering" your crop, I mean growing apple trees that are early-season bloomers, mid-season bloomers and late-season bloomers.
-By taking this approach with your crop, it's less likely you'll be forced into storing away some of your produce.
+By "staggering" your crop, what is meant is growing apple trees that are early-season bloomers, mid-season bloomers, and late-season bloomers.
+By taking this approach with your crop, it's less likely you'll be forced into storing away most of your produce.
 Instead of having an excess of fresh fruit all at once, your harvesting will be spread out over three periods, with a more manageable amount to consume fresh at each harvest.

 - Ginger Gold